fiskl-accounting/help-docs/docs/Plans-Billing/update-credit-card-and-address.md

 You can easily update your card and address details for your Fiskl subscription.
 Follow these steps to change your billing information:

-## Updating Your Billing Information
+## Updating your billing information

 1. Select your plan at the bottom of the left menu
 2. Choose the "Billing" tab